hml04/hleung.portfolio/README.md

 #### Camera Safety Module
 - Designed and modelled the parts and assembly for the cover of the camera
-- Made to be user friendly, with a sliding cover for privacy
+- Made to be user friendly with a sliding cover for privacy

 <img src="assets/IGEN330_Capstone/cameracover_assembly.png" width="300">
 <img src="assets/IGEN330_Capstone/cameracover_base.png" width="190"><img src="assets/IGEN330_Capstone/cameracover_slider.png" width="150">